 Throughout 2012 and 2013, a broad coalition of businesses, civil society organisations, trade associations and policy groups worked together to champion the green economy.
 Fighting for a clean power target was the centrepiece of this campaign to move the UK away from fossil fuels and towards a renewable energy system.

 Take a look over all the campaigning which led to such close votes in both the House of Commons and House of Lords.

 #Vote4CleanPower Stunt outside the House of Lords: In October 2013, with the Lords' Energy Bill vote looming, we mobilised on their doorstep to remind them of the breadth of support for a clean power target!
 To accompany this, we sent a joint letter to all Peers.

 Green is Working Stunt at the Treasury: On 18th October 2012, 250 people from Stop Climate Chaos organisations, unions and businesses came together, along with Dragon's Den's Deborah Meaden, to tell the government that Green is Working!

 Local action: Hundreds of activists and groups campaigned in constituencies across the country.
 From joint letters to media stunts, local lobbies to more than 50 public meetings, local networks made sure that MPs knew their voters wanted a clean power target.

-200 organisations in support of a clean power target: More than 50 members of the SCC coalition signed a letter to David Cameron in support of the clean power target back in October.
+200 organisations in support of a clean power target: More than 50 members of the SCC coalition signed a letter to David Cameron in support of the clean power target back in October 2012.
 We followed it up in April, adding to the barrage of letters and statements from more than 200 NGOs and businesses in support of a clean target.
-See who was in support.
+See who is in support.

 Photo action: Green is working for you!
 During the Autumn of 2012, we asked you to send us photos explaining why Green is Working for you.
 We got tons of inspiring photos, and on 3rd December we handed a selection of them to #10 Downing Street so that David Cameron could see your messages.